Top Chef Family Style

-Top Chef Family Style is an American reality streaming television series and a spin-off of Bravo's Top Chef series.
+Top Chef Family Style is an American reality television series and a spin-off of Bravo's Top Chef series.
 The show features young chefs teaming up with adult family members to compete in culinary challenges for a US$100,000 prize.
 The series was ordered in May 2021 by streaming service Peacock.
 It is hosted by Meghan Trainor with Marcus Samuelsson serving as head judge.
 The series premiered on September 9, 2021, and concluded on December 2, 2021.
 In the season finale, niece and uncle Delilah and Daniel "Danny" Flores were declared the winners, with daughter and mother Anika and Anupama "Anu" Kumar placing as runners-up.
 In 2022, the second episode "Truffles, Caviar & Prawns -- Oh My!" received the James Beard Foundation Award for Reality or Competition Visual Media.

 Contestants

 Top Chef Family Style features 13 pairs of contestants, referred to as "duos".
 The cast includes the youngest and oldest competitors to appear in the Top Chef franchise.